fatmasevinck/enetLTS/paper/paper.md

 # Examples

 We have considered the [NCI-60 cancer cell panel](https://discover.nci.nih.gov/cellminer/) data [@Reinhold12] in order to provide an example for `enetLTS` model.
 This data set is available in package `robustHD`.
 NCI-60 data includes 60 human cancer cell lines with nine cancer types, which are breast, central nervous system, colon, leukemia, lung, melanoma, ovearian, prostate and renal cancers.
 In this example, protein expression is regressed on gene expression data.
-The gene expression data were obtained with an Affymetrix HG-U133A chip and normalized with the GCRMA method, therefore the number of predictors is 2,283.
+Using the Affymetrix HG-U133A chip and normalizinf with the GCRMA method, the number of predictors is obtained as 22,283.
 Since one observation has all missing values, it is omitted and the number of observations is decreased to 59.

 ## Example: Robust and Sparse Linear Regression (`family="gaussian"`)

-As in [@Alfons21R] the response variable is determined by the protein expressions for a specific protein, which is 92th protein and the predictor is determined by the gene expressions of the 100 genes that have the highest (robustly estimated) correlations with the response variable.
+As in [@Alfons21R] the response variable is determined by the protein expressions for a specific protein, which is 92th protein.
+Out of the gene expressions of the 22,283 genes for predictors, we have considered the gene expressions of the 100 genes that have the highest (robustly estimated) correlations with the response variable.

 ```R
 > # load data